dleppik/EgTest/README.md

 Source code for JUnit tests are generated while compiling the main code.
 Generated classes have names ending in `$EgTest`, so they do not conflict with other JUnit tests.

-To try it out, run `./gradlew ':example'` from the EgTest directory.
+To try it out, run `./gradlew ':junit-example:build'` from the EgTest directory.
 (Windows: `gradle.bat` should work.)
 Generated source code will be in `junit-example/build/generated/egTest` while JUnit test results will be at `junit-example/build/reports/tests/test/index.html`.